saidvandeklundert/saidvandeklundert.github.io/_posts/napalm.md

 - <b>replace</b>: puts in a completely configuration and removes the all of the existing configuration
 - <b>merge</b>: add configuration statements to the current configuration

 Using the previous methods to manipulate the configuration does not change the configuration that is active on the device.
-It (in Junospeak) alters the candidate configuration but it does not commit it.
+It (in Junospeak) alters the candidate configuration but it does not commit.
 Once we have altered this candidate configuration, we can use the following NAPALM methods:
 - <b>compare</b>: see how the configuration would look _if_ you were to apply configuration statements.
 - <b>rollback</b>: change the device configuration to a previous version
 - <b>discard</b>: abort configuration efforts and 'discard' the staged configuration